cmendez20/trillo-flexbox-project/README.md

 # Trillo Flexbox Project

-A practice website for utilizing CSS Flexbox.
+A website project for practicing flexbox.